Jofke9/mam-overview/README.md

 # This is an overview in react of all Mines and Magic units for the Starcraft 2 version of the game made by Zolden.

-Right now, the rewards builders' troops haven't been added yet, only the base builders and the researchable units have.
+Right now, the rewards builder's troops haven't been added yet, only the base builders and the researchable units have.

 Personally, I found this overview to be very helpful for me.
 I always have it open on my second monitor when playing.
 I believe it is definitely helpful when deciding what tree you'll research.